ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

     <img src="{{ site.baseurl | prepend: site.url }}/images/robot_mounted_psu.jpg" />
     <figcaption>
         If you look in the previous picture, I added some furniture "feet" to keep the PSU more stabilized.
+        Also, keep the cables going out through the right side, it will be easier to wire later.
     </figcaption>
 </figure>